UniStudents/Saffron/docs/source_files/dynamic.md

 Type: `function`

 Wrapper functions that will use the `axios` library to make a request.
-They will automatically set the `User-Agent` and detect if the certificates can be ignored.
+They will automatically set the `User-Agent`, detect if the certificates can be ignored and how many redirects are allowed.

 ### `parse`
 Type: `function`